Volume Entropy: Acknowledgments

 \section{Acknowledgments}

-MC and VA thank Thibaut Josset and Ilya Vilenski for critical discussions.
+MC and VA thank Thibaut Josset and Ilya Vilenski for useful discussions.
 MC acknowledges support from the Educational Grants Scheme of the A.G.Leventis Foundation for the academic years 2013-2014, 2014-2015, 2015-2016, as well as from the Samy Maroun Center for Time, Space and the Quantum.
-VA acknowledges financial support from Sapienza University of Rome.
+VA acknowledges support from the Sapienza University of Rome.